vocksel/code-cop/README.md

 return tests
 ```

-A `describe()` in this case would be a key + table, and an `it()` would be a
-key + function.
+Functions are treated as test cases, and tables are treated as containers for test cases.
+Using tables allows you to break up your test cases based on specific functionality, instead of grouping each case together.

-The built-in `assert` function is overwritten inside each test case.
+The built-in `assert` function is overwritten inside each test case to give you a familiar interface to work with.
 You use it to verify that the condition passed to it is true.
-If it is, it passes.
+If it is, the test case passes.
 You can use as many `assert` calls as you like in a test case.
 If any assertion fails, the case fails too.

-Functions are treated as test cases, and tables are treated as containers for test cases.
-Using tables allows you to break up your test cases based on specific functionality, instead of grouping each case together.

 ## Structuring Tests